alexmenchtchikov/music_recommender/README.md

 # Music Recommendation System

-A machine learning-based music recommendation system that uses Spotify song data to suggest similar songs based on various features including popularity, playlist metrics, and social media engagement.
+A machine learning-based music recommendation system that uses Spotify song data to suggest similar songs based on various features.
 The system includes both a Python backend for recommendations and a Next.js frontend for a user-friendly interface.

 ## Features

-- Uses multiple features from Spotify and other platforms to determine song similarity
+- Uses multiple features from Spotify to determine song similarity
 - Implements cosine similarity-based nearest neighbors algorithm
 - Provides similarity scores for recommendations
 - Modern, responsive web interface
 - Real-time search functionality
-- Interactive recommendation display
-- Supports model saving and loading

 ## Project Structure